This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 🔪 How to make Quiche Lorraine

-Step 1: Prepare the tart shell
+Prepare the tart shell

-Have the Perfect All-Butter Pie Crust dough waiting in the fridge.
+Have the All-Butter Pie Crust dough waiting in the fridge.
 Roll the dough out and fit it into the tart pan.
 Line it with plastic wrap and fill it with pie weights or dried beans.
 Refrigerate the tart shell for 30 minutes.

-Step 2: Cook the bacon and shallots
+Cook the bacon and shallots

 While the tart shell chills, cook up first the diced bacon, and then the shallots.
 Combine the two and hold them aside.

-Step 3: Blind bake the tart shell
+Blind bake the tart shell

 Blind bake the tart shell first with the pie weights, and then for the last 10 minutes with the weights removed.
 Move it to a cooling rack.

-Step 4: Mix the egg batter
+Mix the egg batter

 Blend together the eggs, spices, milk, and half & half.

-Step 5: Assemble and bake the quiche
+Assemble and bake the quiche

 Spread the bacon and shallots over the bottom of the tart shell, followed by a layer of the cheese.
 Pour the egg batter into the shell, and sprinkle the remaining cheese over the top.
-Place the quiche in the preheated oven to bake for about 45 minutes, until the filling is set.
-Give the quiche about 15 minutes to cool before slicing and serving.

 Tips:

-💬 How do you like this quiche?
+💬 How do you like this recipe?
 Leave a comment below.

 📖 Recipe